 Before we discuss the fees, it is good to note that there are different types of contracts and tenures used by retirement villages throughout Australia.

 This is where you pay a fee to live in the retirement village but do not own your apartment or unit.
-This also means that there is no stamp duty or GST payable by you, leaving you with extra money in your pocket.
+This also means that there is no stamp duty or GST payable by you, leaving you with a little extra money in your pocket.

 Generally, you will need to pay a fully refundable deposit before moving in.
-Here at Oak Tree our deposit is $1000.

 Some of the most common questions you should ask before placing a deposit on a retirement village are: